JacketJulian/Portfolio-Website-Julian-/README.md

 -   **Smooth Scrolling:** Seamless navigation between sections with smooth scroll effects.
 -   **Responsive Layout:** Adapts gracefully to various screen sizes (desktop, tablet, mobile).
 -   **Themed Components:** Consistent styling across the application using a centralized theme.
+-   **Custom Favicon:** Includes a custom favicon for brand recognition.

 ### About Section
 -   **Personalized Greeting:** Features a "👋 Hi, I'm" greeting with a custom font weight.